Slideshow: Food Allergy Triggers, Common and Uncommon

 Surprise!
 You can get a sudden seafood allergy as an adult.
-If you do, sorry seafood lovers, it’ll stick with you for life.
+If you do, sorry seafood lovers, it’ll probably stick with you for life.
 Shrimp, crab, crawfish, and lobster -- these guys can cause serious reactions.
 Clams, mussels, scallops, escargot, octopuses, and squid can cause reactions, too.
 If you’re allergic, avoid all shellfish.

 It can seem like nuts are everywhere.
 They can even be in lotions made from tree nut oils, like shea oil.
 Nuts must be listed on packaged foods, but they're harder to avoid in restaurants and bakeries.
 If you’re allergic, watch out for walnuts, almonds, pecans, hazelnuts, cashews, pistachios, Brazil nuts, and pine nuts.
 Nutmeg, water chestnuts, and sunflower seeds aren't nuts and should be OK.

 Fresh salmon, tuna, or halibut can cause severe allergies.
 If you’re allergic to one type of fish, you may react to others, too.
 Be careful if you love Thai and Chinese food.
 Many ethnic restaurants flavor dishes with fish sauce.
 Also beware of Caesar dressing and Worcestershire sauce.
 They have anchovies in them.